Steve Pittman: National team

 He earned his first cap for U.S. national team in a 3–0 victory over Trinidad and Tobago on September 15, 1990.
 Pittman started the game, then came off in the 65th minute for Troy Dayak.
 His second game was a 1–0 loss to Sweden on August 16, 1995.
-He earned his last cap on January 29, 1997 when the U.S. lost to China.
+He earned his last cap on January 29, 1997, when the U.S. lost to China.
 Pittman began the game, but came off for Ramiro Corrales in the 60th minute.

 Manager

 Pumpherston

 Pittman has managed Pumpherston F.C.

 Broxburn

 On June 19, 2009, Pittman was named new manager of Scottish Junior Club Broxburn Athletic.
 Broxburn Athletic secured the league championship in his first season at the helm.

 Livingston

 In 2017, Pittman was appointed Co-Manager of Livingston U20 squad along with Derek McWilliams.
 The pair left the position in 2020.

 Broxburn return

 Pitman returned as manager of Broxburn Athletic in January 2023.
 Derek McWilliams and Billy McPhee was recruited as his coaching staff.
+That summer Pittman added Steve McIlhone as a coach within the setup.

+He left the role in August 2025.